 13. Payment and Transactions.

 b.
 Responsibility for Payment.
-You are responsible for all fees, including taxes and processing fees, associated with your use of the Service.
-By using the Service, you agree to pay the Consultant User through UpCounsel the amount agreed on in the Bid or undisputed invoice, and the associated payment processing fee, unless you dispute the invoice by sending an email to firstname.lastname@example.org and adhere to the other conditions set forth in Section 15 (Legal Client-Consultant User Dispute Resolution Procedures).
+You are responsible for all fees, including taxes, service, and processing fees, associated with your use of the Service.
+By using the Service, you agree to pay the Consultant User through UpCounsel the amount agreed on in the Bid or undisputed invoice, and the associated service and processing fees, unless you dispute the invoice by sending an email to firstname.lastname@example.org and adhere to the other conditions set forth in Section 15 (Legal Client-Consultant User Dispute Resolution Procedures).
 You are responsible for providing us with a valid means of payment.

 c.
 UpCounsel’s Responsibility.
 UpCounsel agrees to present you with a full invoice of each charge in advance of charging your credit card or PayPal account.
-UpCounsel agrees to pay the applicable Consultant User the amount received, less UpCounsel’s processing fee, if any.
+UpCounsel agrees to pay the applicable Consultant User the amount received, less service or processing fees, if any.

 d.
 Payment Authorization.
 By agreeing to these terms, you are giving UpCounsel permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize UpCounsel to satisfy.
 Depending on your Bid specifications, UpCounsel may charge you on a one-time or recurring basis.
-You authorize UpCounsel to charge you the full amount owed to any Consultant User via the Service, as well as a payment processing fee, if any.
+You authorize UpCounsel to charge you the full amount owed to any Consultant User via the Service, as well as any applicable service and processing fees.
 For the avoidance of doubt, in the event that in a particular instance a Consultant User only uses the Services to invoice you for legal services other than those which are the subject of a Bid, by placing your credit card or PayPal account on file with UpCounsel or our third party payment processor, you acknowledge and agree that the payment terms set forth in this Section 12 shall apply.